Kylies-code-snippets/About-Kylie/README.md

 Hi I'm Kylie Ison.
-I have a vast ammount of experience in the IT industry, primarily in T-SQL.
+I have a vast amount of experience in the IT industry, primarily in T-SQL.
 Being a software developer is my passion and my career.

 email: Appstogoau@gmail.com